ctshea/DatabaseProject/readme.txt

-Cody Shea contributions
+hCody Shea contributions
+  Worked on user search
-  Worked on user minting NFTs
+  Worked on user profile page
-  Worked on listing NFTS
+  Worked on listing NFTs minted by current user
   Worked on data validation
   Worked on debugging and testing

-  Total time spent: ~13 hours
+  Total time spent: ~9 hours

 Matthew Mcgowan contributions
-  Worked on NFT transfers
-  Worked on NFT listings and search
+  Worked on NFT search
-  Worked on listed NFTS being purchasable
-  Worked on debugging and testing
+  Worked on NFT profile page
+  Worked on listing NFTs purchased by current user Worked on listing NFTs sold by current user

-  Total time spent: ~13 hours
+  Total time spent: ~9 hours